dbell559/gigsinbrighton/README.md

-# gigsinbrighton
-Gigs in Brighton
-Use the update_gigs.py to create a gig list saved in the cache.
+Use the update_gigs.py to create a gig list which saves to the cache file.
 Then run gig.py as a flask app which creates a web page showing those results.